holochain/docs-pages/src/pages/resources/glossary.md

 An [entry](#entry) which is stored on an [agent's](#agent) [source chain](#source-chain), but not [published](#publish) to the [DHT](#distributed-hash-table-dht).

-#### Proxy relay

-A special software service that helps two Holochain nodes behind restrictive firewalls or NATs communicate with each other by mediating network traffic between them.

 #### Public entry

 An [entry](#entry) whose [type](#entry-type) is marked 'public' and is [published](#publish) to the [DHT](#distributed-hash-table-dht).

 #### Public-key cryptography

 A cryptographic system that consists of two keys, a public component and a private component.
-These keys are mathematically related to each other in a way that's easy for the key pair's owner to prove, but nearly impossible for a third-party to reverse-engineer.
-In Holochain, an [agent's](#agent) public key lives in the [DHT](#distributed-hash-table-dht) and serves as their [ID](#agent-id) while the private key stays on the agent's device.
+These keys are mathematically related to each other in a way that's easy for the key pair's owner to prove, but nearly impossible for a third party to reverse-engineer.
+In Holochain, an [agent's](#agent) public key lives in the [DHT](#distributed-hash-table-dht) and serves as their [ID](#agent-id) while the private key stays on their device.
 [Peers](#peer) can verify an agent's claim of authorship on [published](#publish) [DHT data](#dht-data) by checking their [signature](#public-key-signature), and can use an agent's public key to encrypt a private message that only the holder of the corresponding private key can decrypt.

 #### Public-key infrastructure (PKI)

 A way for agents to share their public keys, prove their authenticity, and revoke old keys if they've been compromised.
 Most PKIs, such as the global TLS certificate authority system, are centralized.
-Holochain will provide a [distributed PKI](#distributed-public-key-infrastructure-dpki) system.
+Holochain is planning to create a [distributed PKI](#distributed-public-key-infrastructure-dpki) system.

 #### Public-key signature